By Chip Coker KD4C

 Towards the end, we will also need some help cleaning up and packing up all the equipment back where it goes (and making sure the EOC is just as we found it).

-If you have questions, we will have a “Introduction to Field Day” Zoom! event the week before Field Day.
-We did this last year and people seemed to learn a lot.
+If you have questions, we will have a “Introduction to Field Day” Zoom! event the Tuesday before Field Day (check the RWK Calendar).
+We did this last couple of years and people seemed to learn a lot.

 Once again, the goal is for everyone to have fun and get to do something that you wouldn’t normally do – be that work HF (if you’re a Tech), work CW (if you didn’t have to learn it for your license), work FT-8 (if you’re new to digital modes), or just learn to operate in a fast-paced “contest” environment.